lukesorvik/Data-Structures-in-Java/README.md

 # Project for implementing custom data Structures in Java

-We were not allowed to use any data structures provided by Java; we were only allowed to use primitive data types and classes we built ourselves.
+I was not allowed to use any data structures provided by Java; we were only allowed to use primitive data types and classes we built ourselves.
 On top of this, I wrote my own JUnit tests using techniques like fuzzy testing to test the data structures I implemented.

-## This was a project where we implemented our own:
+## This was a project where I implemented:

 - **AVL Tree:**
   - A self-balancing binary search tree that maintains logarithmic height for efficient operations.